They Turned Up Again

 I don’t.

-To me those birds were one more reminder that God my Father knows how to encourage His children when they’re standing on the edge of something bigger He is lining up.
+Those birds were one more reminder that God my Father knows how to encourage His children when they’re standing on the edge of something bigger He is lining up.
 He’s like “Hey!
 Stay sharp, I’m working on something for you…”

-Not the full plan.
+Not the full plan reveal.